 By controlling the Laser, it is possible to minimise or eliminate bleeding along with the complete removal of the tissue.
 The benefit of this approach is that no stitches are required, and a vast majority of the procedures can be performed in a matter of minutes.

 The use of a laser also reduces the risk of infection, and may also have an analgesic effect or boost wound healing, which reduces pain.

 Snipping is usually undertaken with surgical scissors and can generate bleeding due to the fact that there is no cauterising or coagulating effect.
 To overcome this effect, stitches or electrosurgery is used to prevent the flow of blood.

 Because the areas under the tongue is very vascular, there is a higher likelihood of bleeding.
 As a result, the Surgeon may be reluctant to fully release the tie underneath the membrane lining the mouth, leading to incomplete release.
-For older children, it is more likely that bleeding and stiches will be required, which generally is undertaken under general anaesthetic.
+For older children, it is more likely that bleeding and stitches will be required, which generally is undertaken under general anaesthetic.
 "Given the risks of general anaesthetic for young children and recent links to cognitive effects for those undergoing GA under the age of four, GA should be avoided wherever possible"

 When you compare lasers with scissors, lasers do not crush or damage the tissues being treated.
 This results in the area around the laser wound will show less inflammation, with the laser reducing the production of fibrin and fibronectin which can contribute to re-attachment.